jfrog/frogbot/README.md

 ### Using Frogbot with GitHub Actions

-For a super quick start, we created [GitHub Actions templates](templates/github-actions/README.md#github-actions-templates) under [templates/github-action](templates/github-actions/).
+For a quick start, please refer to our [GitHub Actions templates](templates/github-actions/README.md#github-actions-templates).

 #### How does it work?